 SAR: You’re preaching to the choir when you talk to Class 3 owners in the United States.
 You did a series of books on your collection of Dutch guns….

-Next month in SAR, we continue the interview with Henk Visser, and look at Vietnam, Oerlikon, the changes to the Stoner 63 system and the innovative Mecar rifle grenade programs, as well as Henk’s work to restore Dutch firearms in Russian museums. – Dan
+Look for a link to the second half of our smallarmsreview.com interview with Henk Visser in an upcoming SAR newsletter when we look at Vietnam, Oerlikon, the changes to the Stoner 63 system and the innovative Mecar rifle grenade programs, as well as Visser’s work to restore Dutch firearms in Russian museums. – Dan Shea